What are the key dates for 2025 entry?

 When is the Secondary Transfer Test taken?

-The Secondary Transfer Test is taken in the September of Year 6 and all children sit the test on the same day no matter where they live or go to school.
+The Secondary Transfer Test is taken early in the Autumn term of Year 6 and all children normally sit the test on the same day no matter where they live or go to school.

 Are the test papers taken on the same day?